Mudunuri-Mamatha/Flow_Log_Processing/README.md

 Save the Python script to your working directory as `flow_log_processor.py`.

 ### **2. Prepare Input Files**
-Ensure you have the following input files:
+Ensure you download the following input files in the same directory:

 #### **`lookup.csv`**
 A CSV file with the following format: